XHMM/react-native-cloud-store/website/docs/api/icloud-container.md

 ---

 ## Before
-You maybe be frustrated when used wrong path format, pass file schema or not, relative or absolute path? different library has different requirements and most of them didn't clearly document.
+You maybe be frustrated if used wrong path format: passing file schema or not, relative or absolute path:

-Here is what this library required for path:

-- `localFilePath`: means you should pass a local file **full path/absoulte path with schema** (aka URL), for example: `"file:///path/to/app/documents/my/file.txt"`
+- `localPath`: means you should pass a **full file path with or without schema**, for example:
-- `icloudPath`: means you can pass
-  - full icloud path, for example: `"/path/to/icloud-container/my/file.txt`
+  - `file:///path/to/app/documents/my/file.txt`  ok
+  - `/path/to/app/documents/my/file.txt`  ok
+  - `/my/file.txt`  not ok

-  - relative icloud file path(ends or starts with '/' not matter), for example: `"my/file.txt`, `"/my/file.txt`)
+- `icloudPath`: means you can pass a full icloud path or relative icloud file path(ends or starts with '/' not matter), for example:

-Passed wrong path format may waste your time for debugging.
+  - `/path/to/icloud-container/my/file.txt`  ok
+  - `my/file.txt`  ok
+  - `/my/file.txt`  ok

 ## API
 ### `isICloudAvailable`